ilmax/site/content/posts/k3s-raspberry-pi-worker/index.md

 - `K3S_URL` Is used to specify the address of the master node, this also assumes it's an agent installation (as opposed to a server one)
 - `K3S_TOKEN` This is the token we copied from the K3s master node that will be used by K3s to join the cluster
-- `--node-label 'node_type=worker'` This is a random label that we add to the node, label name and value are completely up to you, and can be omitted
+- `--node-label 'node_type=worker'` This is a random label that we add to the node, label name and value are completely up to you and can be omitted
 - `--kubelet-arg 'config=/etc/rancher/k3s/kubelet.config'` Specify the location of the kubelet config file (the one we generated in the previous step)
 - `--kube-proxy-arg 'metrics-bind-address=0.0.0.0'` Bind on all addresses to enable metrics scraping from an external node